h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 I thought the course was great and really helped me solidify some gaps in my web app knowledge that I had after OSCP and doing Hack the Box sporadically.
 I would recommend this to anyone who knows that they want to specifically do web app testing and wants a solid grasp of the fundamentals in a structured environment.
 Otherwise, I think you can achieve the same level of competency with just reference to open-source/free materials that exist on the internet such as the bWAPP vulnerable VM and Bugcrowd's tutorials.

 ## Pentester Academy's Security Linux Assembly Expert x86 (SLAE) (April 2019 - June 2019)
-Again, I won't spend much time describing my SLAE experience in this space as I have already written a stand-alone review of it [here] (https://h0mbre.github.io/SLAE_x86_Review/).
+Again, I won't spend much time describing my SLAE experience in this space as I have already written a stand-alone review of it [here](https://h0mbre.github.io/SLAE_x86_Review/).

 PROS:
 + Exposure to x86 Assembly;